 The Animal Safety Unit provides a variety of State and City mandated services related to animal safety and protection.
 Their mission is to promote and to protect the health, safety, and welfare of pets and people in the City of Oxnard.

-The ASO Unit is currently comprised of three (3) officers, One (1) Senior Animal Safety Officer, and two (2) field ASOs.
+The ASO Unit is currently comprised of two (2) officers and one (1) Senior Animal Safety Officer.
 In addition to these positions, the Unit also has two (2) part-time employees who provide customer service at the Civic Center’s Animal Safety payment counter.
-Lastly, the Animal Safety Unit has three (3) License Canvassers on a part-time/weekend schedule; they walk neighborhoods in an effort to maintain licensing compliance by making renewals convenient.
-The Unit operates 7 days a week, 24-hours a day, and officers remain on-call after hours for emergency situations.
+The Animal Safety Unit has part-time License Canvassers, who walk neighborhoods in an effort to maintain licensing compliance by making renewals convenient.
+The Unit operates 5 days a week, and officers remain on-call after hours for emergency situations.

 Animal Safety Officers perform several functions pertaining to animal control, safety, and education, they include:

 Public information and education Respond to citizen complaints

 Animal Community Fairs Enforcement of State and City laws

 Below are some statistics showing ASOs performed during 2018:

 - 17,363 animal licenses were issued/sold

 - 7 animals reunited with owners (via Facebook, dog license, etc.)

 - 65 animals were reunited with owners due to microchips and current licensing